Central Sterile Processing and Distribution

 Frequently Asked Questions

-Students must be at least 18 years of age, have their high school diploma or equivalent (GED) as well as a Social Security card (no exceptions).
-If you are new to GTCC and you received your high school diploma in another country, it must be approved prior to registering for this course.
+Students must be at least 18 years old, have a high school diploma or equivalent (GED), as well as a Social Security card (no exceptions).
+If you are new to GTCC and you received your high school diploma in another country, it must be approved before registering for this course.
 Please email Jesse Cross at jlcross@gtcc.edu to have this done.

 First Class Date